Are you an adviser? Go to Unbiased Pro

 How do I qualify for the state pension?

-The state pension is based on your NI record, and to qualify, you generally need to have paid or have been credited with at least 35 qualifying years of contributions.
+The state pension is based on your NI record, and to get the full amount, you generally need to have paid or have been credited with at least 35 qualifying years of contributions.

 A qualifying year is typically a tax year in which you earn above a certain threshold, as shown below: